CjLogic/Aura-Shell/README.md

 };
 ```

-The module automatically adds Caelestia shell to the path with **full functionality**.
+The module automatically adds aura shell to the path with **full functionality**.
 The CLI is not required, however you have the option to enable and configure it.

 </details>